till-s/mecatica-usb/README.md

  - A tool written in Python is provided which makes assembling descriptors easy.

- - Example constraints for the ULPI interface (for clock-output and clock- input modes).
+ - Example constraints for the ULPI interface (for output-clock and input- clock modes).

 In addition to the `Usb2Core` a few standard functions which implement standard USB device classes are provided.
 Compliant host-OS drivers should